cruxhan/github_analyzer/README.md

 ## ✨ Key Features

+-   **Simple & Powerful API**: Analyze any public repository with a single function call.
+No complex setup required.
--   **Dual Analysis Modes**: Analyze repositories from a **remote GitHub URL** or a **local file path** with a single, unified API.
+-   **Dual Analysis Modes**: Analyze repositories from a **remote GitHub URL** or a **local file path**.
 -   **Comprehensive Reports**: Generates a detailed `AnalysisResult` object containing repository metadata, file-by-file analysis, language distribution, dependency detection, and more.
 -   **Smart Caching**: Avoids re-analyzing unchanged remote repositories by using a commit-based caching system, saving time and API calls.
--   **High-Performance Local Scans**: Utilizes Dart Isolates for parallel processing of local files, ensuring fast and efficient analysis even on large codebases.
+-   **High-Performance Scans**: Utilizes Dart Isolates for parallel processing of local files, ensuring fast and efficient analysis even on large codebases.
 -   **Incremental Analysis**: For local repositories, it can perform an incremental analysis by comparing against a previous result, processing only the files that have been added, modified, or deleted.
--   **Real-time Progress**: Monitor the analysis progress through a `Stream`, perfect for providing feedback in a UI or CLI.
+-   **Real-time Progress**: Monitor the analysis progress through a callback, perfect for providing feedback in a UI or CLI.
--   **Customizable Output**: Includes utility classes to generate analysis summaries in different formats, such as a comprehensive Markdown file (`ContextGenerator`) or a compact file set (`CfsWriter`) for LLMs.
--   **Configurable**: Fine-tune the analysis by setting custom exclusion patterns, max file size, cache duration, and more.
+-   **Customizable**: Fine-tune the analysis with a rich configuration object, or use dependency injection for complete control.

 ## 🚀 Getting Started